joeyipara02/Azure-AD-Project/README.md

  ![Alt Text](https://i.imgur.com/sJbH5T3.png)

 * **Enter your username, followed by @domain you created.
 For example, for me, it will be mjones281@domain.com.
-Yours will be your created username followed by @yourdomain**
+Yours will be your created username followed by <@YOURDOMAIN>**

  ![Alt Text](https://i.imgur.com/fbep0OU.png)